JavierAntoran/tiger-costume-voice-conversion/README.md

 reconstructed waveform sounds matches that of the target speaker.
 In this case we do regression frame by frame with a feed forward network.
-However, we use contextual information by including delta features (parameter time derivatives) using Maximum Likelihood Parameter Generation MLPG.
+However, we use contextual information by including delta features (parameter time derivatives) and using Maximum Likelihood Parameter Generation MLPG.

 For a more in depth overview see the project <a href="slides.pdf" download>slides.pdf</a>